 - The Subtle Art of Not Giving a F*ck: A Counterintuitive Approach to Living a Good Life

 - You are a BadAss: How to Stop Doubting Your Greatness and Start Living an Awesome Life (part of a 3 book series)

 - This Just Speaks to Me: Words to Live By Every Day – “Kotb’s new collection of quotes, lessons and personal stories about acts of kindness, love, loss, friendship, and motherhood is filled with positivity and warm conversations only the beloved Today co-host could deliver.” –Parade

 - Journey To The Heart – daily meditations.
 My daughter gifted this to me after reading it herself.

-Of course, it’s also nice to send things that may positively influence young adults in other ways.
+Moreover, it’s nice to send things that may positively influence young adults in other ways.
 For instance, The Lifechanging Magic of Tidying Up by Marie Kondo, totally helped my own daughter downsize and organize when she moved into a tiny New York City apartment.

-Learning to cook and budget – or both – can be rather advantageous books to read.
-The idea may sound a bit trite, as do some of the titles, frankly, but the truth is; they are packed with lots of good stuff.
-The key is making each book appealing enough for someone to crack it open.
+Consequently, books that teach you a skill such as cooking or how to budget (or both), can be rather advantageous.
+Although the idea may sound a bit trite, as do some of the titles, the truth is, they are packed with lots of good stuff.
+With this in mind, the key is to make each book appealing enough for someone to crack it open.
 We like:

 - Do Your Laundry or You’ll Die Alone by Becky Blades